Kentucky Derby: How to watch and major storylines - Local News 8

 Triple Crown watch

-Tiz the Law is the favorite in the field of 18 horses.
+Tiz the Law is the favorite in the field, which started at 18 horses and dropped to 16 after two late scratches.
 The New York-bred horse dominated the Belmont Stakes, and a win at the Kentucky Derby would bring him and trainer Barclay Taggs one step closer to winning the Triple Crown.

 If Tiz the Law wins the Derby, he would be the first horse to break from his starting position at post 17 to take the race, according to Churchill Downs.